dreamind/ix/project/phase1/index.md

 Tasks
 -----

 You need to write a Python program that reads an existing CSV file called `input.csv`.
 Assume that the first line of the CSV contains the column names.
 For each column (or attribute) in the CSV file, your program would detect the data type and do the following:

 - For all columns, find out their *mode(s)*.
 - For numerical columns (float and integer types), provide *five-number-summary*,
 - For string, provide *unique values* of the column values.
+For example, if a column contains the following data `['A','B','C','A','A','C','D']`, then the unique values are `['A','B','C','D']`.

 The result of this process should then be written into an XML file called `output.xml`.
 Assume `input.csv`, `output.xml`, and your Python program reside in the same directory.